kpeeters/cadabra2/doc/main.md

 content by making use of the property information.

-The C++ objects and algorithms can be accessed via Python (via the cadabra2 Python module built in PyCdb.cc), or they can be used directly through the use of Cadabra-as-a-library.
+The C++ objects and algorithms can be accessed via Python (via the cadabra2 Python module built with the various files of the \ref pythoncore module), or they can be used directly through the use of Cadabra-as-a-library.

 To get started with the source code documentation, navigate to the
 \ref modules overview.